kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 * Datasets may be partitioned by attributes of the entity (i.e. fields of the record).
 * Partitioning is transparent to readers and writers.
-* Partitons also conform to the `Dataset` interface.
+* Partitions also conform to the `Dataset` interface.
 * A `PartitionStrategy` controls how a dataset is partitioned, and is part of the `DatasetDescriptor`.